vdumeaux/mixtApp/README.md

-# MIxT App R Package (mixtApp) to develop MixT web application
+# MIxT App R Package (mixtApp)
-R package that provides the statistical analyses used in the compute service for the MIxT web application (Matched Interactions Across Tissues - [blood:tumor example](http://mixt-blood-tumor.bci.mcgill.ca).
+The mixtApp R package provides the statistical analyses used in the compute service for the MIxT web application (Matched Interactions Across Tissues - [blood:tumor example](http://mixt-blood-tumor.bci.mcgill.ca).

 The MIxT web application is designed for exploring the results from the MIxT